 In this paper, we introduced a risk-aware path planning algorithm for autonomous ships navigating in complex and dynamic environments.
-Hierarchical clustering is applied to determine all possible destinations of other ships, and a pathfinding algorithm based on probabilistic roadmap algorithm and modified Dijkstra's algorithm is developed to find the possible path an unmanned ship may take.
+Hierarchical clustering is applied to determine all possible destinations of other ships, and a pathfinding algorithm based on a probabilistic roadmap algorithm and modified Dijkstra's algorithm is developed to find the possible path an unmanned ship may take.
 This approach does not rely on the constant velocity assumption, which is common in similar research.
 A time-varying Gaussian model is used to assess the risk of encountering a ship at a future time.
 Our proposed algorithm will find a path with a low risk of encountering other ships.
-The riskaware A\ algorithm can be used to reduce the duration of encounters and reduce the number of ships encountered at the same time.
+The risk-aware A algorithm can be used to reduce the duration of encounters and reduce the number of ships encountered at the same time.
 This helps lower the complexity of encounter situations and can help autonomous ships make safe navigation.

 The proposed algorithm can make a long-range plan in complex and dynamic environments.
-In the test case, it takes the own ships 100 minutes to reach the goal, and the risk of encountering other ships can be properly assessed by our algorithm.
+In the test case, it takes the own ships 100 min to reach the goal, and the risk of encountering other ships can be properly assessed by our algorithm.
 Our algorithm has a much shorter duration of encounters against the same planner with the constant velocity assumption.
 This implies that the constant velocity assumption does not hold in such a complex situation, and our algorithm can handle the situation well.
-The average encountering time of the paths planner by our algorithm is comparable to that of the human.
+The average encountering time of the paths planned by our algorithm is comparable to that of humans.

-However, the human path has a longer duration encountering at least two ships and a shorter duration encountering at least three ships.
+However, the human path has a longer duration of encountering at least two ships and a shorter duration of encountering at least three ships.
 This implies that the human is sacrificing the overall duration of encounters to avoid the complex situation of encountering many ships at a time.
-Thus, the detailed modeling of different encountering situations will be one of our future research directions.
-Another direction is to improve the efficiency of the risk assessment algorithm.
+Thus, an in-depth study of how various parameters in the current model interact with each other and consequently impact the path planning performance is needed, and detailed modeling of different encountering situations will be warranted.
+The current approach assumes that all the ships have the same maneuverability and physics constraints.
+How to model the intention for different ship types and sizes through a data-driven approach is another future direction.
+Furthermore, the efficiency of the risk assessment algorithm needs improvement.
 The current approach takes all target ships into consideration, while many of them may not be threatening to the own ship.
-A better risk assessment process will be developed in our future research for developing a highly intelligent path planning and collision avoidance framework for autonomous ships.
+A better risk assessment process will be developed in our future research for developing a data-driven and highly intelligent path planning and collision avoidance framework for autonomous ships.